pinesh/EvoEdit/README.md

 # EvoEdit
-The Starmade - Starship Evo Voxel Converter
+The Starship Evo Voxel Converter

 This program is the first Starship Evo blueprint editor and permits the conversion of .sment files from Starmade and obj/stl 3d files to .sevo for use in Starship Evo.